-Prior to the scoping visit, the QAA Officer will arrange a virtual preparatory meeting with your institution.
-The QAA Officer will deliver a briefing on the scoping process which is followed by the opportunity for you to ask questions.
-The QAA Officer will discuss the agenda for the scoping visit and will advise your institution who it would like to meet and when the meetings should take place.
+Prior to the gap analysis visit, the QAA Officer will arrange a virtual preparatory meeting with your institution.
+The QAA Officer will deliver a briefing on the gap analysis process which is followed by the opportunity for you to ask questions.
+The QAA Officer will discuss the agenda for the gap analysis visit and will advise your institution who it would like to meet and when the meetings should take place.
 The QAA Officer will also explain and agree logistics such as arrangements for the uploading of evidence, the meeting schedule, the platform to be used, and the evidence of the facilities that will be necessary for this stage.